-From its origins in 1994, MCP Group offers independent finance broking, property and legal services, conveyancing, estate planning, financial planning, insurance broking and business advice.
+From our origins in 1994, MCP offers independent finance broking, legal services, conveyancing, insurance broking and business advice.

-Much of our experience in property has been generated through relationships with Accounting Firms, Financial Planners, related professional groups and most importantly our clients.
+Much of our experience in property is generated through relationships with Accounting Firms, Financial Advisers, Bankers, Estate Agents, Lawyers, Conveyancers and related professional groups and most importantly our clients.

-We love all aspects of property and ownership, from finance, conveyancing, insurance, contract reviews, property agreements, entity formations and other support.
+We love all aspects of property and ownership, from finance, conveyancing, insurance, contract reviews, property agreements and other support.